jcaillon/valet/docs/static/lib-valet.md

 - `${stackToSkip}` _as int_:

   (optional) The number of stack to skip.
+  For instance, a value of 1 will skip this function.

-  (defaults to 1 which skips this function)
+  (defaults to 1)

 - `${stackToSkipAtEnd}` _as int_:

   (optional) The number of stack to skip at the end.

   (defaults to 0)

 - `${wrapWidth}` _as int_:

   (optional) The width to wrap the call stack.

-  (defaults 0 which means no wrapping)
+  (defaults to 0)

 Returns: